bbauska/TUMx-DWAPNx/README.md

 this.

 It&apos;s an array of objects now and each object has one name attribute.
-So, we have now a list of node objects, which hold our names and the list of links, which holds relationships between those nodes and that&apos;s already enough for us to start to get to work with D3.
+We have now a list of node objects, which hold our names and the list of links, which holds relationships between those nodes and that&apos;s already enough for us to start to get to work with D3.
 And we&apos;re going to do this in this createVisualization function in the next video.